Term: Yearlong 2021–22, September 7–May 27

 In this course, students will complete most of Elementary Greek: Year One published by Memoria Press.
-(In the past, the students have completed 25 of the 30 lessons in the book.)
 The course moves slowly in the beginning to ensure that everyone has a handle on reading and pronouncing the Greek alphabet.
 In their study of the Greek language, students will:

 - Learn to pronounce the Greek alphabet (Modern pronunciation)

 - Expand their understanding of English grammar through the study of Greek grammar

 - Practice parsing, classifying, and diagramming Greek and English sentences

 - Memorize paradigms of Greek nouns, verbs, adjectives, articles, and pronouns

 - Develop Ancient/biblical Greek vocabulary (foundational to the English vocabulary of many academic disciplines, such as medicine, mathematics, theology, etc.)

 Mr. Roumas also guides students in a study of Orthodox hymnography and Scripture.
 Students will: